 What are the real core advantages of Etsy?

 There are two primary core advantages:

-- Best-in-class search and discovery: The search and discovery experience is what unlocks the value of the unique items on Etsy.
-The core interaction that Etsy needs to make sure to serve over and over, is the best match between the buyer’s intent and the platform’s more varied items.
+- Best-in-class search and discovery: The search and discovery experience unlocks the value of the unique items on Etsy.
+The core interaction that Etsy needs to ensure to serve over and over is the best match between the buyer’s intent and the platform’s more varied items.

 Etsy business model highlights